 Manual Typing is Expensive: The TCO of Invoice Data Capture (Part 2)

 Every company receives bills and invoices every day… and manual retyping is still the go-to solution for most companies.
 But as the number of invoices and complexity of the process grows, the costs start to grow as well.
-In the first article in this series, we have seen that automating the data entry makes a dramatic impact on the costs.
-Now, it is time to learn why – and exactly how much manual invoice data extraction costs Accounts Payable departments.
+In the first article in this series, we have seen that automating data entry makes a dramatic impact on costs.
+Now, it is time to learn why – and exactly how much manual invoice data extraction costs accounts payable departments.